raystack/firehose/docs/docs/sinks/http-sink.md

 ### `SINK_HTTP_RETRY_STATUS_CODE_RANGES`

-Deifnes the range of HTTP status codes for which retry will be attempted.
+Defines the range of HTTP status codes for which retry will be attempted.
+Please remove 404 from retry code range in case of HTTP DELETE otherwise it might try to retry to delete already deleted resources.

 - Example value: `400-600`
 - Type: `optional`